When I meet other foreigners married to or dating an Italian, at some point we always swap the old “How did you meet?” story.

 I eventually found the train and got on.
 I found a seat that matched the number on my ticket and sat down.

 The problem, however, was that it was first class and I was supposed to be in economy.

 Whoops!
 I picked up everything and moved on down to the right car and the train started moving.

-When I had purchased the ticket, the young man at the counter told me that I had to change trains in Venice, however Venice has two train stations: Venezia Santa Lucia and Venezia Mestre.
+Now, back when I purchased the ticket, the young man at the counter told me that I had to change trains in Venice, which didn’t sound like it would be a problem.
+However, Venice has two train stations: Venezia Santa Lucia and Venezia Mestre.

 As we drew closer to Venice I really had to start paying attention to the announcements since I didn’t want to get off at the wrong stop.
 I was used to hearing Spanish every day and now I was trying to figure out the Italian annoucements and signs that flashed by as we chugged on down the line.

 Thankfully, I got off at the right station (Venezia Mestre).
 Now it was time to catch the next train to Letizia’s town: Sacile.